intarchboard/draft-data-minimization-principle/draft-arkko-iab-data-minimization-principle.md

 workshops and programs, and IETF discussion list contributors for interesting discussions in this area.
-The author would in particular like to acknowledge the significant contributions of Martin Thomson, Nick Doty, Stephen Farrell, Mark McFadden, John Mattsson, Chris Wood, Dominique Lazanski, Eric Rescorla, Russ Housley, Robin Wilton, Mirja Kuehlewind, Tommy Pauly, Jaime Jiménez and Christian Huitema.
+The author would in particular like to acknowledge the significant contributions of Martin Thomson, Nick Doty, Alissa Cooper, Stephen Farrell, Mark McFadden, John Mattsson, Chris Wood, Dominique Lazanski, Eric Rescorla, Russ Housley, Robin Wilton, Mirja Kuehlewind, Tommy Pauly, Jaime Jiménez and Christian Huitema.

 This work has been influenced by {{RFC6973}}, {{RFC8980}},
 {{I-D.farrell-etm}} {{I-D.arkko-arch-internet-threat-model-guidance}},